Royal Households of the United Kingdom: Terminology

+The royal household refers to the personnel providing domestic service to the monarch.
+Historically, the royal court included the household in addition to long-term and short-term guests of the monarch, referred to as courtiers.
+The royal court of the United Kingdom is officially named the Court of St James's because St. James's Palace is the monarch's official residence.
+No monarch has lived at St. James's Palace since 1837, but ambassadors to the United Kingdom are still formally accredited to the Court of St. James's.

 The term 'Househoulde' first appears in English in 1382, and it began to be used for the king and his entourage shortly afterwards (c.
 1387).
 Prior to this date Latin terms were used (e.g. domus regia (12th century) or hospitium regis (13th century)); Latin terms continued to be used, alongside English ones, until the 1550s.
 The word 'court' (as in royal court) first appears in the 12th century, but, together with the word 'courtier', only came into common use in this context in the late 1470s, foreshadowing the more lavish and public displays of courtly life that characterised the Tudor period.

-The terminology of 'Hall' and 'Chamber' appears from an early date; in time they came to refer not only to significant and sizeable rooms in the royal palaces but also to the principal administrative divisions of the Royal Household (overseen respectively by a steward and a chamberlain); the equivalent 'outdoor' office was the Stables (overseen by a marshal).
-Over time lesser rooms (such as the Wardrobe and the Bedchamber) likewise became metonyms for departments of the Household which, in their time, wielded significant powers.
+The terminology of 'Hall' and 'Chamber' appears from an early date; in time it came to refer not only to significant and sizeable rooms in the royal palaces but also to the principal administrative divisions of the Royal Household (overseen respectively by a steward and a chamberlain).
+Under the Steward were placed all the 'below stairs' offices of the Household, responsible for the provision of food, drink, fuel and candles to the king and his court; whereas the Chamberlain had charge of the 'above stairs' offices, which supported the public life of the monarch and all kinds of court ceremonial.
+The equivalent 'outdoor' office was termed the Stables (overseen by a marshal).
+Over time, lesser rooms (such as the Wardrobe and the Bedchamber) likewise became metonyms for departments of the Household that, in their time, wielded significant powers.

-In the 15th century, however, the two principal divisions (overseen by the Lord Steward and Lord Chamberlain) had come to be referred to as the Household and Chamber respectively, (rather than the Hall and Chamber); this usage only began to recede following the formation of the Lord Steward's Department and the Lord Chamberlain's Department in the late 18th century.
+In the 15th century an ambiguity arose with regard to terminology: the two principal divisions (overseen by the Lord Steward and Lord Chamberlain) began to be referred to as the Household and Chamber respectively, (rather than the Hall and Chamber); this usage only began to recede following the formation of the Lord Steward's Department and the Lord Chamberlain's Department in the late 18th century.